marco-compiler/marco/docs/BuildOnLinuxMacOS.md

 ```

 ## Building and installing the runtime library
-Despite living in the same repository, the MARCO runtime library consists in a separate projects that must be built separately and installed before compiling the MARCO compiler.
+The runtime library project provides the libraries to be linked for generating the simulation.

 The `RUNTIME_INSTALL_PATH` variable must be set to the desired installation path.